simon-xe-wang/FiboService/README.md

 4. For each range, need replication for load balancing and failure tolerence.
 5. What will happen if need to extend or shrink each range?
 6. Could a range be a hotspot and how to resolve it?
+7. How to handle node recovery or adding new node?
-7. Pre populate cache vs fill on demand?
+8. Pre populate cache vs fill on demand?